awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-workforce-private.md

 + [Manage Private Workforce Access to Tasks Using IP Addresses](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-workforce-management-private-api.html)

 **Note**
 Your private workforce is shared between Ground Truth and Amazon A2I\.
-To create and manage private work teams used by Augmented AI, use the Ground Truth section of the Amazon SageMaker console\.
+To create and manage private work teams used by Augmented AI, use the Ground Truth section of the SageMaker console\.

 **Topics**
 + [Create and Manage Amazon Cognito Workforce](sms-workforce-private-use-cognito.md)